2017 Las Vegas shooting: Injured

-Approximately 867 people were injured, at least 413 of them with gunshot wounds or shrapnel injuries.
-In the aftermath, many victims were transported to area hospitals, which included University Medical Center of Southern Nevada, Sunrise Hospital & Medical Center, and at least one of the six hospitals of Valley Health System.
+About 867 people were injured, at least 413 of them with gunshot wounds or shrapnel injuries.
+Many victims were transported to area hospitals, including University Medical Center of Southern Nevada, Sunrise Hospital & Medical Center, and at least one of the six hospitals of Valley Health System.
 Sunrise Hospital treated the largest portion of the wounded: 199 patients, 150 of whom arrived within about 40 minutes.
 University Medical Center treated 104 patients.
-Additionally, six victims sought medical treatment in Southern California; UC Irvine Medical Center treated four and Loma Linda University Medical Center treated two.
+Six victims sought medical treatment in Southern California: UC Irvine Medical Center treated four; Loma Linda University Medical Center, two.
 Many victims of the shooting required blood transfusions, which totaled 499 components in the first 24 hours of treatment.
-This blood was rapidly replaced by available blood from local and national blood banks.
+This blood was rapidly replaced by local and national blood banks.

-University Medical Center, the Level I trauma center in Las Vegas, was difficult to access for the more than 50% of patients transported by private vehicles because Interstate 15, the most direct route from the shooting location, was closed to the public.
-Also, an erroneous emergency services announcement made one hour after the shooting reported UMC had reached capacity and was on diversion.
+Las Vegas has a Level I trauma center: University Medical Center, but two factors limited the number of patients treated there.
+First, most patients were transported by private vehicles, and the most direct route from the shooting location, Interstate 15, was closed to the public.
+Second, an hour after the shooting, emergency services were erroneously told that UMC was full.
 This confusion persisted for several hours and led to most patients being transported to Sunrise, a Level II trauma center.

 On the morning after the shooting, lines to donate blood in Las Vegas stretched for blocks, and wait times were as much as six hours or more.
-In Las Vegas alone, 800 units of blood were donated to the local blood bank in the days following the shooting, and the American Red Cross reported a 53% increase in blood donation in the two days following the shooting.
-It was later reported that over 15% of the blood donated in Las Vegas after the shooting went unused, prompting questions about the benefit of widespread calls for blood donation following mass shootings.
+In Las Vegas alone, 800 units of blood were donated to the local blood bank in the days after the shooting; the American Red Cross reported a 53% increase in blood donation in the two days after the shooting.
+It was later reported that over 15% of the blood donated in Las Vegas after the shooting went unused, prompting questions about the benefit of widespread calls for blood donation after mass shootings.
 Millions of dollars have also been raised to help victims and their families.